ImamAdjiMauludi/ImamAdjiMauludi.github.io/_portfolio/portfolio-1.md

 ### **Short Description 💡**

-E-learning module with material on CV (Curriculum Vitae) Making Module Making a Good CV for the MSIB Mentoring Program at Growth Hub Indonesia.
+Example one of six E-learning module with material.
+This is 'Creating a Good CV' module for the MSIB Mentoring Program at Growth Hub Indonesia.

 ### **Responsibilities ✍️**